 Founded by two mompreneurs, Little Passports has age-appropriate activities and learning to offer for children ranging from 3 to 12.
 Kids love getting mail addressed to them.
 They also love engaging in physical, hands-on activities.

 A subscription to Little Passports is a fantastic way to help build global citizenship in our children!

-To top it all off, Little Passports is currently offering a 15% savings on all subscriptions!
+To top it all off, Little Passports is currently offering a discount on all subscriptions!

 Early Explorers is Little Passports’ subscription program for 3 to 5 year-olds.
 A few of the fun themes include dinosaurs, music, landmarks, habitats, sports, insects, space, and transportation.
 Max, Mia, and Toby are the fun characters associated with the Early Explorers subscription kits.
 They initially come with a world map, passport and more.